-- 208. Qualifying employees shall receive a premium equal to 5% of base salary for hours that duties described above are actually worked. - 209.
-PUC/CIP planning function assignment pay shall not be available to any employee receiving supervisory differential adjustment, acting assignment pay, or CIP leadership pay.
-Employees assigned to a project manager classification shall not be eligible to receive this premium. - 210.
-This provision shall expire on June 30, 2019. - 7.
-Supervisory Differential for Classification 2924 Medical Social Work Supervisor - 211.
-Where appropriate in accordance with other provisions of this Section, classification 2924 Medical Social Work Supervisor shall receive a 5% supervisory differential, when as part of the regular responsibilities of his/her class s/he supervises, directs, is accountable for and is in responsible charge of the work of a subordinate or subordinates whose salary grade, exclusive of extra pay, is less than 5% below compensation of the 2924 Medical Social Work Supervisor. - 8.
-Licensed Civil/Structural Engineers - 212.
-Licensed Civil Engineers in Engineering classifications who also possess and maintain a structural engineer's license issued by the State of California and who are assigned structural engineering work shall be paid a premium of two (2) steps in addition to their current rate of pay when so assigned as certified in writing by the appointing officer. - 9.
-Certificate of Competency - 213.
-Employees in classes 5220 and 5222 who possess a certificate of competency from the State Water Resources Control Board shall receive a four percent (4%) premium payment in addition to his/her basic wage.
-Any employee, including those in class 6106, who is receiving this premium on June 30, 2001 shall continue to receive the premium during the life of this agreement. - 214.
-Employees assigned to the 2478 Senior Sewage Treatment Chemists class or its successor class who are required by the City to possess a Certificate of Competency by the State Water Resources Control Board in order to perform their job duties shall continue to receive \$25.00 per pay period in addition to his/her basic wage for the life of this agreement.
+- 240. Licensed Civil Engineers in Engineering classifications who also possess and maintain a structural engineer's license issued by the State of California and who are assigned structural engineering work shall be paid a premium of two (2) steps in addition to their current rate of pay when so assigned as certified in writing by the appointing officer. - b.
+Licensed Civil/Geotechnical Engineers - 241.
+Licensed Civil Engineers in the following Engineering classifications, 5207, 5241, 5211, and 5212, who also possess and maintain a geotechnical engineer's license issued by the State of California and who are assigned geotechnical work shall be paid a premium of two (2) steps in addition to their current rate of pay when so assigned as certified in writing by the appointing officer. - 9.
+Certificate of Competency - 242.
+Employees in classes 5220 and 5222 who possess a certificate of competency from the State Water Resources Control Board shall receive a four percent (4%) premium payment in addition to the employee's basic wage.
+Any employee, including those in class 6106, who is receiving this premium on June 30, 2001 shall continue to receive the premium during the life of this agreement. - 243.
+Employees assigned to the 2478 Senior Sewage Treatment Chemists class or its successor class who are required by the City to possess a Certificate of Competency by the State Water Resources Control Board in order to perform their job duties shall continue to receive \$25.00 per pay period in addition to the employee's basic wage for the life of this agreement.